andrewmouldon/mixture-of-convolutions/README.md

 ## Initialization and Learning Rate

-The recommended initialization depends on whether the **convolution-affected representation is normalized before it contributes to the residual stream**.
+The recommended initialization and learning rate depends on whether the **convolution-affected representation is normalized before it contributes to the residual stream**.

 For the query and key convolutions, this corresponds to normalizing the convolved Q/K representations before attention, e.g. with QK normalization.